 Since my graduation from the University of South Carolina, I have enjoyed a varied career in performing many genres of music around the world and in the United States.
-I have performed pop music while sailing around the Mediterranean Sea, touring with Broadway shows in the United States, and, recently, playing jazz in New York City.
-My journey has also led me to learn about the physical practice of the trumpet, which has given a totally new approach on how to instruct students in a highly personal way.
+I have performed in theme parks, on cruise ships, with symphony orchestras all the way to jazz bands, as well as touring in orchestras with Broadway shows.

 I am confident that I can contribute as your trumpet instructor, because of my varied career and the skills I am able to teach.
 Specifically:

 · The traditional approach to trumpet playing, which builds a strong musician who can play with others